DasiaNakole/LeadscraperCLI/README.md

 # Lead Scraper

-A portfolio-ready lead generation tool for scraping public business directory results and exporting prospect lists to CSV.
+A lead generation tool for scraping public business directory results and exporting prospect lists to CSV.

 This is the kind of lightweight automation businesses actually pay for: